Red velvetfish: Biology

 Red velvetfish sway back and forth with the swell in a similar manner to the kelp fronds they live among, enhancing their camouflage and making the difficult to detect.
 The predominantly red colour is dull in the absence of red light at the depths these fishes live in, further enhancing their camouflage.
 They are nocturnal ambush predators feeding largely on crustaceans and cephalopods, as well as smaller fishes.
-In humans invenomation by the red velvetfish is documented as causin excruciating pain with a duration of many hours.
+In humans invenomation by the red velvetfish is documented as causing excruciating pain with a duration of many hours.

 Cultural depiction

 The red velvetfish has been depicted on an Australian postage stamp of 1985.